Rollie Free

-Roland Robert Free (November 18, 1900 – October 11, 1984) was an American motorcycle and automobile racer best known for breaking the American motorcycle land speed record in 1948 on the Bonneville Salt Flats, Utah.
+Roland Robert Free (November 18, 1900 – October 11, 1984) was an American motorcycle and automobile racer best known for breaking the American motorcycle land-speed record in 1948 on the Bonneville Salt Flats, Utah.
 A picture of Free, prone and wearing a bathing suit, has been described as the most famous picture in motorcycling.

 Biography

 After an early career in motorcycle retail, Free became a regional racer of the 1920s and 30s on Indian motorcycles.
 In 1923, Free tried out for his first national motorcycle race, the 100-Mile National Championships on the board track in Kansas City, but did not qualify.
 He developed his career in longer-distance events, and raced in the first Daytona 200 on the Daytona Beach Road Course in 1937.
 He also set several American Motorcyclist Association Class C speed records including a 111.55 mph run at Daytona in 1938 on an Indian Chief that he had tuned himself.

-He joined the Army Air Force as an aircraft maintenance officer during the Second World War; during this time, he was stationed at Hill Field in Utah, where he first saw the Bonneville Salt Flats.
+Free joined the Army Air Force as an aircraft maintenance officer during the Second World War; during this time, he was stationed at Hill Field in Utah, where he first saw the Bonneville Salt Flats.
 In 1945, Free left the Air Force and resumed racing on Indian motorcycles in long-distance and sprint record attempts, as well as dirt track racing on Triumphs.

 On the morning of September 13, 1948, Free raised the American motorcycle speed record by riding the very first Vincent HRD, owned by the California sportsman John Edgar and sponsored by Mobil Oil, to a speed of 150.313 mph.
 Special features included the first-ever Vincent use of a rear shock absorber, the first Mk II racing cams, and horizontally mounted racing carburetors.
 Free adopted a style used by other racers, such as Norman Teleford, of lying flat on the machine's seat, thereby minimizing wind resistance and moving its center of gravity rearward.

 To protect himself and allow comfort when in such a position, Free had developed special protective clothing.
 However, when his leathers tore from early runs at 147 mph, he discarded them and made a final attempt without a jacket, pants, gloves, boots, or helmet.
 Free lay flat on the motorcycle wearing only a bathing suit, a shower cap, and a pair of borrowed sneakers – inspired by his friend Ed Kretz.
 This resulted not only in the record, but also produced one of the most famous photographs in motorcycling history, the "bathing suit bike."
 The photo was taken from a car driven parallel to his run on the Bonneville Salt Flats.